 What happens if you eat too much sodium

-Symptoms of excess sodium include thirst, fluid retention (oedema) in the face, hands, legs, ankles and feet, and headaches.
+Symptoms of excess sodium include thirst, fluid retention (oedema) in the face (such as puffy eyes in the morning) and on hands, legs, ankles and feet, and headaches.

 - Tinned soup